ggmaster-alt/EashtonsFishies/README.md

 *Note: this is a flutter web application and should be run in a browser* .

+*2nd Note: the database is not hosted on your computer, however you will be able to read and edit the database from any device that runs the program.*.

 - ### DOWNLOAD flutter sdk
    [Flutter: download for vscode](https://docs.flutter.dev/get-started/install): follow this tutorial